ResetXPDR/MSFS_AutoFPS/README.md

 - If you get an "MSFS compatibility test failed - app disabled." message there are three possible causes:
   - There is an issue with permissions and you may need to run the app as Administrator.
 This is by far the most likely cause and resolution.
   - You may have changed MSFS settings in your usercfg.opt file beyond what is possible to set in the MSFS settings menu.
 To rectify, go into MSFS settings at the main menu and reset to default (F12) the graphics settings for both PC and VR mode, then make all changes to MSFS within the MSFS settings menu.
+  - You have started MSFS, made changes to MSFS settings and then started this app.
+To rectify, just restart MSFS and start this app BEFORE you make any changes to MSFS settings.
   - A new version of MSFS has come out that has a different memory map to what the app expects, which has happened only once since MSFS 2020 was released, and the app can't auto adjust to the new memory location for MSFS settings.
 If so, I will likely be already aware of it and working on a solution, but if you may be one of the first to encounter it (eg. on an MSFS beta) then please do let me know.
 - If you get a message when starting the app that you need to install .NET desktop runtime, manually download it from [here](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).
 - If you get an error message saying "XML Exception: Unexpected XML declaration" or "Exception: 'System.Xml.XMlException' during AutostartExe" when trying to install with the auto-start option for MSFS, it usually means your EXE.xml file has a corrupted data structure.
 To resolve, copy the content of your EXE.xml into MS Copilot and ask it to check and correct it for you.
 Paste the fixed structure back into your EXE.xml file, save it, then try reinstalling again.